-The report commissioned by European manufacturers to help them respond to the severity of the climate crisis and the challenge of plastics waste, will be the roadmap for the coming years.
+The report commissioned by European manufacturers to help them respond to the severity of the climate crisis and the challenge of waste creating seas of plastic, will be the roadmap for the coming years.

 Plastics Europe, the voice of plastics producers in Europe, presents the new independent report "ReShaping Plastics: Pathways to a Circular, Climate Neutral Plastics System in Europe".
 The aim of the study was to critically analyse the progress made to date and assess the potential of different options that could be activated to help in the transition towards the European Union's circularity and net zero carbon emission targets for 2050.